pepstock-org/Charba-Wiki/docs/configuration/Tooltip.md

 A chart tooltips can be configured at runtime, providing some interfaces for a specific purpose.

-### `itemSort` callback
+### Sorting

-Allows sorting of tooltip items.
+The implementation of [TooltipItemSortCallback](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/callbacks/TooltipItemSortCallback.html) allows sorting of tooltip items.

-To apply a itemSort callback, you can set a [TooltipItemSortCallback](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/callbacks/TooltipItemSortCallback.html) instance to the chart options, as following:
+To apply the callback, you can set a instance to the chart options, as following:

 ```java
 chart.getOptions().getTooltips().setItemSortCallback(new TooltipItemSortCallback() {